 Hi everyone, I wanted to update you all regarding the health precautions and therapy options while our community and nation responds to the spread of COVID-19.
 As our community and world continues to do what we can to fight the virus, Maple Tree Wellness will continue to offer all sessions via telehealth.
 It is expected that teleheath sessions will be provided at least through June 2021.
 At MTW, we like having plans. 😊

 What we are doing:

-- Maple Tree Wellness offers online “telehealth” appointments through Doxy (if you don’t know, it’s like a HIPAA compliant Skype or FaceTime.
+- Maple Tree Wellness will continue to offer online “telehealth” appointments through Simple Practice and/or Doxy (if you don’t know, it’s like a HIPAA compliant Skype or FaceTime.
 If we decide to meet via Doxy, please meet me "here" https://doxy.me/mapletreewellness

 - Preparing for online sessions: